 A limited amount of these field tests will be administered in schools around the country as a way to gain information to improve the Common Core.
 Dover School was chosen as one that could participate in the program.

 According to a press release, "Each Smarter Balanced state individually determined how schools and students would be selected to take the field test."

 On March 25, School Board members sat behind computers individually to take the practice tests.
-Anton wanted to give them an idea of how the testing was implemented.

 "When asked to do the field tests, it was advised to go through the practice test (with students) three or four times to get used to the way the questions were asked and especially get used to the technology tools," he said.
 "We put them in the environment then allow them to ask questions."

 Anton coached board members on how to get logged in to begin the test and encouraged those who seemed to be falling behind the rest of the group.
 He spoke of how tutorials were available for answering the questions.